delph-in/pydelphin/docs/api/delphin.tsdb.rst

    Schemas
    -------

-   TSDB databases define their schema in a file called ``relations``.
+   A TSDB database defines its schema in a file called ``relations``.
-   It contains descriptions of tables and their fields (i.e., columns), including the datatypes and whether a column counts as a "key".
-Key columns may be used when joining tables together.
-As an example, the first 9 lines of the ``run`` table description is as
+   This file contains descriptions of each relation (table) and its fields (columns), including the datatypes and whether a column counts as a "key".
+Key columns may be used when joining relations together.
+As an example, the first 9 lines of the ``run`` relation description is as follows:
-   follows:

    ::